-The students are required to formally declare their preferences for at least three Ph.D. thesis advisors by submitting an advisor selection form to the Graduate Program Coordinator before the end of January of their first year of residence.
+The students are required to formally declare their preferences for at least three Ph.D. thesis advisors by submitting an advisor selection form to the graduate program administrator before the end of November of their first year of residence.
 Students should discuss their research interests with the faculty members in the Department and attend faculty research presentations, which are scheduled in September/October.
 These presentations are 20 - 30 minutes long and give the student an opportunity to ask questions.
-After the research presentations, it is up to the student to meet with faculty and express and interest in joining that faculty members research group.
+It is up to the student to meet with faculty and express and interest in joining that faculty members research group.
 Failure to secure an advisor by the appointed time can jeopardize financial support.